Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 Encryption Notes
 ----------------

 - ENCRYPTION SUPPORT IS CONSIDERED ALPHA QUALITY.
+BREAKING CHANGES MAY BE APPLIED TO BLOBXFER DURING ALPHA TESTING RENDERING ENCRYPTED DATA UNRECOVERABLE.
 DO NOT USE FOR LIVE OR PRODUCTION DATA.
-- AES256 block cipher in CBC mode is applied to each individual chunk.
-- Keys for AES256 block cipher are generated once for the entire blobxfer session (script invocation) for upload.
+- Keys for AES256 block cipher are generated on a per-blob basis.
 These keys are encrypted using RSAES-OAEP and an optional signature for the keys are generated using RSASSA-PKCS1-v1_5.
-- All required information regarding the encryption process is stored on each blob's metadata.
+- All required information regarding the encryption process is stored on each blob's ``encryptiondata`` metadata.
 This metadata is used on download to configure the proper download and decryption process.
-Encryption metadata set by blobxfer should not be modified or blobs may be unrecoverable.
+Encryption metadata set by blobxfer (or the Azure Storage .NET/Java client library) should not be modified or blobs may be unrecoverable.
-- MD5 for the pre-encrypted version of the file is stored on the blob.
-This allows rsync-like synchronization to still be supported in the presence of encryption.
+- MD5 for both the pre-encrypted and encrypted version of the file is stored on the blob.
+Rsync-like synchronization is still supported transparently with encrypted blobs.
-- Only files stored as block blobs can be encrypted/decrypted (as there is minimal value in storing an encrypted page blob in Azure).
+- Whole file MD5 checks are skipped if a message authentication code is found to validate the integrity of the encrypted data.
+- Uploading the same file as an encrypted blob with a different encryption mode will not occur if the file content MD5 is the same.
+Additionally, if one wishes to apply encryption to a blob already uploaded to Storage that has not changed, the upload will not occur since the underlying Content MD5 has not changed; this behavior can be overriden by including the option ``--no-skiponmatch``.
+- Encryption is only applied to block blobs.
+Encrypted page blobs appear to be of minimal value stored in Azure.
+Thus, if uploading encrypted VHDs for storage in Azure, do not enable either of the options: ``--pageblob`` or ``--autovhd`` as the script will fail.
+- Downloading encrypted blobs may not fully preallocate each file due to padding.
+Script failure can result during transfer if there is insufficient disk space.
+- Zero-byte (empty) files are not encrypted.

 Change Log
 ----------

-- 0.9.9.6: add encryption support, fix shared key upload with non-existent container, add file overwrite on download option
+- 0.9.9.6: add encryption support, fix shared key upload with non-existent container, add file overwrite on download option, add auto-detection of file mimetype
 - 0.9.9.5: add file collation support, fix page alignment bug, reduce memory usage
 - 0.9.9.4: improve page blob upload algorithm to skip empty max size pages.